zainabsunny/End-to-End-Machine-Learning-Pipeline-for-Personalized-recommendations-in-Databricks/README.md

 ### **8. Product Embedding**
 - Utilizes the sentence-transformers/all-MiniLM-L6-v2 model to generate embeddings for product reviews, converting textual data into 384-dimensional numerical vectors.
 - Captures semantic relationships in review titles and texts, enabling advanced analysis and product understanding.
-- Combines title and text embeddings for a comprehensive representation of each product, enhancing applications like personalized recommendations, clustering, and semantic search.
+- Combines title and text embeddings for a comprehensive representation of each product.
+- Aggregates embeddings across multiple reviews for the same product, creating a unified product-level embedding that represents the collective sentiment and content of all associated reviews.
+This aggregated embedding improves the model's ability to generalize insights and enhances downstream tasks such as recommendation precision and product clustering.
 - Embeddings serve as the foundation for integrating GenAI capabilities, allowing the model to provide context-aware product insights and intelligent interactions.

 ### **9. Coming Soon (Future Scope)**